 Margie’s positivity and the supportive nature of the Margie Haber Studio Team in Los Angeles, combined with a program which so positively helps actors get out of their own way and into their bodies allowing for more truthful work is what drew Jim to the Margie Haber Studio Team.
 The studios philosophy is a perfect compliment for the Meisner training he’s so well versed in already.
 He can’t wait to meet you!
 See him at our Studio in Los Angeles.

-Diane Charles has a unique skill set that serves her well as a teacher with the Margie Haber Studio Team.
+Diane has a unique skill set that serves her well as a teacher with the studio.
 As an Executive Producer, she has been nominated for an Emmy Award and Producers Guild Award for the Showtime series,”Web Therapy” starring Lisa Kudrow.
 In addition to working with Lisa, Diane has worked with and produced series starring Tom Hanks, Meryl Streep, will.i.am, Diablo Cody, Mindy Kaling, Jack Black, etc. – over 270 pieces of celebrity-filled content.
-She also recently had two docu-series optioned by Cineflix Entertainment and is attached to two scripted series.
+In 2022, Diane has two feature films coming out: one that she directed (title tba), and “Jungle Cry” in which she has a screenwriting credit.

 Prior to her work in development and production, she was a successful television, film and theatre actress in Chicago and LA.
 After receiving her BA in Telecommunications/Theatre from Indiana University, her work included starring in a play written and directed by Joe Mantegna; a film lead opposite Roger Daltrey; a four-year recurring role on “The Young and The Restless”, and a five-year contract as spokesperson for Advil, along with many other television, commercial and theatrical roles.